airbnb/javascript/README.md

     ```

   <a name="functions--prefer-rest-params"></a>
-  - [7.16](#functions--prefer-rest-params) Prefer the use `...rest` operator instead of `arguments` keyword for taking n number of arguments in function. eslint: [`prefer-rest-params`](https://eslint.org/docs/rules/prefer-rest-params)
+  - [7.16](#functions--prefer-rest-params) Prefer the use `...rest` syntax instead of the `arguments` keyword for taking a variable number of arguments in a function. eslint: [`prefer-rest-params`](https://eslint.org/docs/rules/prefer-rest-params)

     > Why?
 It’s cleaner and descriptive, you get the array of arguments which are passed to the function.
+It's also the only option in an arrow function.

     ```javascript
     // bad